Code-Institute-Submissions/second-milestone-project-23/README.md

     I managed to fix this by removing the javascript script source from the bottom of the page.

 3. When viewing the main page on a mobile device there was some white space on the right hand side.
 I fixed this by adjusting the margins in media query for mobile view.
 It seems however that I have a white area for scrolling which I didn't manage to remove completely.

+4. In the contact pop up modal, the submit button wasn't working.
+The required field texts weren't showing and nothing happened when submit was clicked.
+I fixed this issue by changing <button type="button"></button> to <input type="submit"> instead and placing it within the form section.

 ## Deployment